How to use this guide

 This primer addresses the common questions that people have about generative artificial intelligence (AI) systems.
-It contains information about generative AI capabilities, six key issue areas where generative AI is having impact, and how generative AI may be used in the future.
-Although this primer is designed primarily for journalists, we hope it will be useful for a wide range of audiences who want to learn more about generative AI.
+It contains information about generative AI capabilities, seven key issue areas where generative AI is having impact, and how generative AI may be used in the future.
+Although this primer was originally designed primarily for journalists, we have found that it is a valuable resource for anyone communicating about generative AI.

-For a list of resources for where to find technical experts for stories, please see Finding Experts in AI.
+For a list of resources on where to find technical experts, please see Finding Experts in AI.
 For information about AI more generally, please see AI 101.
 Visit Emerging Tech Primers to see all primers.

 Generative AI is a subset of artificial intelligence technologies that are used to create new content, such as images or text, based on patterns in large amounts of existing content.
 Generative AI differs from classification AI—like email spam filtering or tumor detection used in medical settings—because generative AI systems are designed to make content, not to make decisions.

-While ChatGPT captured the public’s attention by allowing people to generate uncanny and seemingly confident responses to a vast array of written prompts, there is a diverse set of generative AI applications that have been made available to businesses and consumers within the last two years.
+While ChatGPT captured the public’s attention by allowing people to generate uncanny and seemingly confident responses to a vast array of written prompts, there is a diverse set of generative AI applications that have been made available to businesses and consumers.
+Increasingly, AI developers are creating multimodal tools, tools which incorporate multiple sources of input data (such as images, audio, or text) at once.

 Although generative AI tools are still in the early stages of development, they are already being used to produce content at surprisingly high speeds, low costs, and with relative ease for end users.
 This newfound accessibility has labor and operational implications for software engineering, media production, education, the commercial art market, and more.
 No one knows exactly what will emerge from the explosion of generative AI tools hitting the market, but early experiments point toward the potential for larger scale disruption to business, security, and society at large: